Codecademy/docs/content/postgresql/concepts/collation-expressions/collation-expressions.md

   - 'Computer Science'
 Tags:
   - 'PostgreSQL'
-  - `Collation`
+  - `Collations`
 CatalogContent:
-  - 'learn-postgresql'
+  - 'learn-sql'
   - 'paths/analyze-data-with-sql'
 ---

-Collation is a feature in Postgresql that set rules which defines how data characters are stored, compared and sorted out in database.
-This feature allow you specify the sort order and character classification behavior of data per-column, or even per-operation.
+Collation is a feature in PostgreSQL that sets rules that define how data characters are stored, compared, and sorted out in the database.
+This feature allows you to specify the sort order and character classification behavior of data per column, or even per operation.
-A collation expression in PostgreSQL is a way to explicitly specify the collation to be used for sorting and comparing text data.

 Collation can be set at different levels which reflects on different aspect of the database.
 These levels are:
 - Database-level